agrawal-rohit/grimoire/CONTRIBUTING.md

 ## Proposing Templates

-Grimoire uses a filesystem-based template registry organized by language and resource type.
+`yehle` uses a filesystem-based template registry organized by language and resource type.
 When proposing new templates, follow this hierarchy:

 ### Template Structure